-When left to others so, some people in my circle have referred to me as what they call a sensitive, or even old, soul, a big animal lover who loves campaigning against unfairness in society and someone who sometimes prefers books over that of certain people.
-While growing up, my mum always told me that kindness, caring for others and having empathy will benefit me as an adult, because not everyone has an easy life.
+People have referred to me as what they would call a gentle soul.
+Animals are my biggest love, I love campaigning against unfairness in society and I love the company of books over that of certain people.
+Being kind, caring and having empathy is something my mum always told me to be, because not everyone has an easy life.
 Despite being a lone parent, she taught me well.

 Despite a detour and studying library sciences, twenty years later psychology is still one of my main interests.
-After securing a diploma with merit in Counselling studies and a certificate in Psychology as well as a deferred degree(*), it should be easy so to think that being in tune with others would help me deal with my own cerebration.
-Since last year however, I have moments where I struggle trying to forget some alliances gone sour.
-I keep trying to figure out what went wrong, why, where and when, but I am not shown an answer to those questions just yet.
+After securing a diploma with merit in Counselling studies and a certificate in Psychology as well as a deferred degree(*), it should be easy so to think that being in tune would help me deal with my own cerebration.
+Since last year however, I have moments where I struggle trying to forgive and forget some friendships gone sour.
+I keep trying to figure out what went wrong, why, where and when but I am not shown an answer to those questions.

-Moments of stumbling like this never last long though as a secret deal with myself forbids me from allowing myself to be dictated by family, friends or colleagues too selfish to be kept.
-But as you more than likely know yourself, when a tiny, bad seed is planted in your mind, you have to try hard not to let it grow out of control.
+Moments of stumbling like this never last long though – I will not allow myself to be dictated by friends or friendships too selfish to be kept – but when a tiny, bad seed is planted in your mind, you try hard not to let it grow out of control.

 I do realise though, that from the opposite point of view, it must be hard for people trying to deal with someone who had to change out of medical necessity.
 It must seem as if the old me is long gone, and people around me had to accept a new friend in their life.

-People should aim to be the kind of person they want to be best friends with.
+It’s my belief that people should aim to be the kind of person they want to be best friends with.
 In doing so, you attract people either quite similar to yourself or you meet the opposite of what you are.
 What follows are close friendships, if not relationships.
-You hope that from now on, your family and friends will be there in good times as well as bad ones, and that everything in your or my life will be overcome no matter what the issue is.
+You hope that from now on, your friends will be there in good times as well as bad ones, and that everything in your or my life will be overcome no matter what the issue is.

 In trying to learn what drives people, I sometimes become a person too analytical for my own good.
-But as any human being with a brain built to think, dream and feel empathy when necessary, I learned that not everyone has your best interests at heart.
-And at times, especially when acute or persistent facial pain and fatigue take over my day, learning to accept this is a mountain too high to climb.
+But as any human being with a brain built to think, dream and feel empathy when necessary, I have learned that not everyone has your best interests at heart.
+And at times, especially when severe fatigue takes over my day, learning to accept this is a mountain too high to climb.

-Only then I become exceedingly aware that I am not the same person anymore.
-I could almost split my life in two, saying, “My life before MS” and “My life after my diagnosis”.
-The truth is, I did not ask for this diagnosis, others with a chronic and neurodegenerative illness didn’t ask for it, but yet, we all share the same common denominator: we are all changed people.
+Only then I become acutely aware that I am not the same person anymore.
+I could almost split my life in two, saying “my life before MS” and “my life after my diagnosis”.
+Where it used to be “life before living in Ireland,” it now has a much deeper meaning.
+I did not ask for this diagnosis, other MSers didn’t ask for it, yet we all share the same common denominator: we are all changed people.
 Every single one of us.

 Living with MS can be difficult and testing, but only if you let it.